-I am pleased to provide the Activity Plan for the Species Status Advisory Committee (SSAC).
-This plan was developed in consideration of the strategic directions of Government, as communicated by the Minister responsible for the Department of Environment and Conservation.
-Given the Committee's current mandate, the SSAC provides support for, but does not contribute directly to, the Department's strategic directions.
+As Chair of the Species Status Advisory Committee (SSAC), I am pleased to provide the Activity Plan for 2011-2014.
+This plan was developed in consideration of the strategic directions of the Government of Newfoundland and Labrador, as communicated by the Minister responsible for the Department of Environment and Conservation.
+As per the Committee's mandate under the province's Endangered Species Act, the SSAC provides support for, but does not contribute directly to, the Department's strategic directions.

 The SSAC is a category 3 government entity and as such is required to provide performance plans based on activities.
-This plan provides an overview of the duties and responsibilities of the SSAC and objectives to be accomplished between 2008 and 2011.
-As co-chair of the SSAC, I attest that the SSAC is accountable for the preparation of this plan and for the achievement of the specific objectives contained herein.
+This plan provides an overview of the duties and responsibilities of the SSAC and objectives to be accomplished between 2011 and 2014.
+I attest that the SSAC is accountable for the preparation of this plan and for the achievement of the specific objectives contained herein.